 Updating Wireless and Outlook 2016/2013 on Windows after changing a NetID password

 After you change your NetID password, some of your Northwestern services may become unavailable, depending on whether you set them up to save your password.
 Below are instructions to resolve issues relating to your wireless and Outlook setups.

 Updating your eduroam wireless connection

 This is a two step process.
 Usually, you can forget and reconnect to the Northwestern network.
 In the bottom right of the system tray, click the wireless icon to open up the list of available networks.
-Select Northwestern and click Forget.
-Wait until the connection has been forgotten, then select Northwestern again, click Connect, and sign in with your NetID and NetID password.
+Select eduroam and click Forget.
+Wait until the connection has been forgotten, then select eduroam again, click Connect, and sign in with your NetID and NetID password.
 You should now be reconnected.
 If not, you will need to manually delete your old wireless configuration and create a new one with the step-by-step instructions below.